Document Imaging Services: The Complete Guide

 Although scanning and document imaging are used interchangeably, they’re not exactly the same thing.
 Scanning is the first step, the process of creating a digital copy of a physical document.

-Document imaging starts with scanning, but also involves organizing, indexing, and storing those files in a way that makes them easy to find and manage later on.
+Document imaging starts with scanning, but also includes organizing, indexing, and storing those files in a way that makes them easy to find and manage later on.
 In other words, scanning creates the image, while document imaging turns that image into part of a usable, searchable digital system.

 The Document Imaging Process